ayushkumar2020/TheNewsscrapper/README.md

-# 📰 NeuralScraper
+# 📰 NewsScrapper

-NeuralScraper is a full-stack web application that automatically scrapes news headlines from multiple news sources, stores them in a MongoDB database, and allows users to create, edit, organize, and download notes based on the collected news.
+NewsScrapper is a full-stack web application that automatically scrapes news headlines from multiple news sources using Puppeteer and stores them in MongoDB.
+Users can view the latest news, create notes based on articles, edit existing notes, and download them for future reference.

+---

 ## 🚀 Features

 - Automated news scraping using Puppeteer
-- Fetches headlines from multiple news websites
+- Collects headlines from multiple news websites
-- Stores scraped news data in MongoDB
+- Stores scraped news in MongoDB
-- Create and manage personal notes
+- Create, edit, and delete notes
-- Edit existing notes
-- Delete notes when no longer needed
 - Download notes for offline use
-- Responsive and user-friendly interface
+- Responsive user interface
-- REST API architecture
+- RESTful API architecture

 ---